3 Simple Tips To Spot Fake Havaianas

 Poor finishing of the Greek key pattern on the strap.

-Imitations tend to have poor finishing in the trademark ‘HAVAIANAS’ logo.
+Imitations tend to turn yellow and have poor finishing in the trademark ‘HAVAIANAS’ logo.
 They sometimes even have the wrong spelling!

 You will see a prominent Greek key pattern on the strap together with a well-finished 'HAVAIANAS' logo.